Historical quarters of Paris: Saint-Germain-des-Prés / Faubourg Saint-Germain

 This central Rive-Gauche quarter is named for its 7th century abbey of which only a church is still standing.
 Its commercial growth began upon the 1886 completion of its Boulevard Saint-Germain and the opening of its cafés and bistros, namely its "Café de Flore" and "Deux Magots" terraces.
 Its fame came with the 1950s post-WW II student "culture emancipation" movement that had its source in the nearby University.
 Many jazz clubs appeared here during those times, and a few still remain today.

 Located near the École des Beaux-Arts, this quarter is known for its artistry in general, and has many galleries along its rue Bonaparte and rue de Seine.
 In all, Saint-Germain-des-Prés is an upper-class residential district, with quality clothing and gastronomical street-side commerce.

 Odéon / Saint-Michel

-Odéon is named for the 18th-century theatre standing between the boulevard Saint-Germain and the Luxembourg gardens, but today it is best known for its cinemas and cafés.
+Odéon is named for the 18th-century theatre standing between the Boulevard Saint-Germain and the Jardin du Luxembourg, but today it is best known for its cinemas and cafés.

-The land to the south of the Seine river to the east of the Boulevard Saint-Michel, around its Sorbonne university, has been a centre of student activity since the early 12th century.
+The land to the south of the Seine River to the east of the Boulevard Saint-Michel, around its Sorbonne University, has been a centre of student activity since the early 12th century.
 The surrounding neighbourhood is filled with student-oriented commercial establishments such as bookstores, stationery stores and game shops.

-The land to the north of the boulevard Saint-Germain, to the east of the Boulevard Saint-Michel, is one of the Rive Gauche's few tourist oases.
+The land to the north of the Boulevard Saint-Germain, to the east of the Boulevard Saint-Michel, is one of the Rive Gauche's few tourist oases.
 Although its narrow streets are charming, as they have remained unchanged from medieval times, they are filled with souvenir shops and tourist restaurants.